FluxML/Flux.jl/docs/src/getting_started/linear_regression.md

 (22.74856f0, 22.74856f0)
 ```

 The losses are identical!
 This means that our `model` and the `flux_model` are identical on some level, and the loss functions are completely identical!
 The difference in models would be that `Flux`'s [`Dense`](@ref) layer supports many other arguments that can be used to customize the layer further.
-But, for this tutorial, let us stick to our simple custom `model`.
+But, for this guide, let us stick to our simple custom `model`.

-### Training the model

 Let's train our model using the classic Gradient Descent algorithm.
-According to the gradient descent algorithm, the weights and biases are iteratively updated using the following mathematical equations -
+According to the gradient descent algorithm, the weights and biases should be iteratively updated using the following mathematical equations -

 ```math
 \begin{aligned}